A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Optimization of WSMS-Net

-We have not yet described the integration layer in detail.
-In WSMS-Net, the feature maps obtained from all the stages are concatenated.
-The final number of the channels of the feature map is larger than that in the original network.
-The final feature map is often given to a global pooling layer and becomes a feature vector before the last fully connected layer, whose outputs denote the inferred class labels.
-Before the global pooling layer, the integration layer is given the concatenated feature map.
-In the simplest way, the integration layer does nothing, and the last fully connected layer is given the feature vector longer than that of the original network.
-This integration layer is called \emph{no conv}, hereafter.
-Otherwise, the integration layer can be a convolution layer with the $k\times k$ kernel and the $c$ output channels.
-We evaluated a $3\times 3$ convolution layer as the integration layer because both ResNet and DenseNet mainly employ $3\times 3$ convolution layers.
-This integration layer is also called $3\times 3$ \emph{conv}.
-In addition, we evaluated a $1\times 1$ convolution layer as the integration layer called $1\times 1$ \emph{conv}.
-We set the number $c$ of the output feature maps to 128 in this study.
+We consider several candidates for an integration layer, as shown in Fig.~\ref{fig:Integration}.
+In the simplest way, the integration layer does nothing, and the last fully connected layer is given a feature vector longer than that of the original network.
+Then, the last fully connected layer linearly sums the feature vector like an ensemble method, which is commonly used for arranging multiple outputs from a network.
+This integration layer is called \emph{no conv} hereafter.
+On the contrary to no conv, we can use a convolution layer as an integration layer.
+This extra convolution layer, in addition to the last fully connected layer, forms so-called multilayer perceptron (mimicking an arbitrary function) and is expected to select a salient feature from those extracted by the multiple stages.
+We evaluated a $3\times 3$ convolution layer as an integration layer because both ResNet and DenseNet mainly employ $3\times 3$ convolution layers.
+This integration layer is called $3\times 3$ \emph{conv}.
+We also evaluated a $1\times 1$ convolution layer, called $1\times 1$ \emph{conv}, as an integration layer. $1\times1$ conv is the simplest convolution layer, and suppresses an increase in the number of weight parameters.
+In addition, $1\times1$ conv integration layer does not perform spatial convolution.
+Hence, $1\times1$ conv can evaluate the necessity of spatial convolution for feature selection at the integration layer.